Nuutti-N/WYD/README.md

 | Deploy | Railway (backend) + Vercel (frontend) |

 # What I learned
-- Buildin a second fullstack app made deployment and strcture way faster
+- Building a second fullstack app made deployment and structure way faster
 - How to add new fields to the database and migrate without breaking data
 - Designing auth flows for real users (email/password)
 - Designing UI with Tailwind CSS
-- Handling CORS, Enviroment variables, and deployment Railway and Vercel
+- Handling CORS, Environment variables, and deployment Railway and Vercel